 Instead, they looked nervous and intimidated.
 In fact, they wondered what in the heck they just signed up for.

-My favorite students do not come equipped with the fanciest yoga clothes, but take their first few weeks of classes dressed in what they already own, whether it be running shorts or an old pair of capris or a favorite tank top they always wore to the gym.
-Months, maybe years later, they daringly purchase something that can only be worn at a yoga studio, investing in their practice with a carefree glee, that they might actually be what people call a, “yogi.”
+My favorite student does not come equipped with the fanciest yoga clothes, but take their first few weeks of classes dressed in what they already own, whether it be running shorts or an old pair of capris or a favorite tank top they always wore to the gym.
+Months, maybe years later, they daringly purchase something that can only be worn to yoga class, investing in their practice with a carefree glee, that they might actually be what people call a, “yogi.”

-My favorite students hate me at first.
-They think I am too loud and hold the postures too long.
-They think I am something to be tolerated, much like the heat in the yoga room.
-They don’t know that I see them in my mind’s eye a year from now, happier and healthier than they have ever been and that every time I correct them or push them, I am simply walking them closer to their goals, whatever they may be.
+My favorite student doesn’t know that I see them in my mind’s eye a year from now, happier and healthier than they have ever been and that every time I correct them or push them, I am simply walking them closer to their goals, whatever they may be.

-My favorite students skate in the door at the last second and then pop up and grab their stuff, moving on to the next thing as quickly as possible when they first start their practice.
-Over time they arrive earlier and earlier and leave later and later, wanting to stay in Savasana before and after class and spend time with their own thoughts, or chat with the teachers and the other students that they practice with day after day.
+Over time they arrive earlier and earlier and leave later and later, wanting to stay in Savasana before and after class and spend time with their own thoughts, or chat with me and the other students that they practice with day after day.
 They are part of the community and want to share time with everyone else involved, including themselves.

-My favorite students are embarrassed when I tell them how wonderful their practice looked on a certain day and shake their heads in disbelief, thinking I’m an absolute nutcase and that I obviously confused them with someone else.
+My favorite student is embarrassed when I tell them how wonderful their practice looked on a certain day and shake their heads in disbelief, thinking I’m an absolute nutcase and that I obviously confused them with someone else.
 Then one day I tell them how great they are doing and they nod, flash me a huge smile and say, “Thanks!
 I had a great class!”